nathanLloydw/pet-hamper/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 5. Settings page

 == Changelog ==

+= 1.22.3, January 30, 2023 =
+* FIX: Some prices were not aligned properly

+= 1.22.0, January 30, 2023 =
+* ADD: New feature - Search history.
+The current search history is presented when the user clicked/taped on the search bar, but hasn't yet typed the query.
+* ADD: FiboSearch Analytics - New widget in WordPress Dashboard with critical searches without result
+* ADD: Integration with Essentials theme
+* ADD: Make UI_FIXER object as global object
+* ADD: Ability to search for vendors by description and city
+* ADD: Ability to exclude critical phrases in the Analytics module
+* ADD: Custom JavaScript events during the search process
+* ADD: Ability to export search analytics data as CSV files
+* FIX: Integration with Flatsome theme - focus event didn't work with a search bar
+* FIX: Integration with WooCommerce Product Filter by WooBeWoo - “Undefined array key 'query'” notice
+* FIX: Integration with Jet Smart Menu - repair duplicated search bars IDs
+* FIX: Integration with Astra theme - support for version 4.0.0
+* FIX: Integration with Astra theme - cannot change the number of products on the cart page
+* FIX: Integration with XStore theme - support for search icon in mobile panel
+* FIX: Compatibility with PHP 8.1
+* FIX: RWD for FiboSearch Settings views including Analytics views
+* FIX: Search bar CSS, especially when Pirx style and Voice Search work together
+* FIX: A user with permission to edit plugin settings cannot see search analytics

+* CHANGE: Updated French translation
+* CHANGE: Hide the Voice Search icon when a user starts typing
+* CHANGE: Updated Freemius SDK to v2.5.3
+* CHANGE: Remove information that Analytics is a beta feature
+* CHANGE: Remove information that Darkened Background is a beta feature
+* CHANGE: Set "Pirx" as a default search bar style

 = 1.21.0, November 21, 2022 =
 * ADD: Integration with Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin